Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Understandably, this type of program will not work for budget-friendly brands and many wide audience companies.
 However, there are consumers out there who are proud of their spending and they will expect to be appropriately rewarded.

 Additionally, phone and utility providers often use arguments of spend in offering more attractive packages to loyal customers.
 What’s more, reward schemes in B2B are more often than not based on spend.
-Thus, it is clear there is definitely space for spend-based loyalty programs.
+So, it's clear there is space for spend-based loyalty programs.

 Multi-tenanted (coalition) loyalty programs